 - Delegates Appointed by Elected Officials / Nominees: Count = All Democratic elected officials and nominees (including Congress members, Statewide officials and State

-Legislators) are delegates; each is also allowed to appoint between 2 and 6 delegates, Leg/Cong Leadership are not only delegates and will appoint their
+Legislators) are delegates; each is also allowed to appoint between 2 and 6 delegates.
+State Legislature and Congressional Leadership also may also appoint 90 (30 each)

 7 Feb 2017